Outplacement: process and theory explained

 Many employees, after hearing they are being laid off, need a brief moment to recover from the impact of the news.
 Only then, with the right guidance, will they be able to look at the future in a level-headed and positive way, possible opening a new career path.

-In addition, it’s important to look at individual strengths, weaknesses, and interests.
+In addition, it’s important to look at individual strengths and weaknesses, and interests.
 After the acceptance phase, the employee will work on a realistic profile of themselves.
 A clear profile helps when entering the labour market.

 Job Interview Training

 Job interview training prepares a candidate for the job interview they will have to undergo.
 The focus here lies on career development: